RocketChat/docs-old/3. Installing and Updating/2. Deployment Options/Windows Server 2012 R2.md

 ### Node Packages

-1. Open the Windows SDK 7.1 Command Prompt by pressing Start, typing its name, and clicking on it in the search results
+1. Open the *Windows SDK 7.1 Command Prompt* by pressing Start, typing its name, and clicking on it in the search results (Note: It needs to be the SDK Command Prompt)
 2. Now enter the following, replacing:
   * [Installation Path] with the location you placed the Rocket.Chat files
   * [Port to Use] with the port for the Rocket.Chat server to use, such as `3000`